joinpursuit/Web-Backend-Takehome-Coding-Challenge/README.md

 ##### POST `/raffles/:id/participants`

 Sign up a participants to a raffle given a raffle id.
-The JSON body to send must include `firstname`, `lastname`, and `phone`.
+The JSON body to send must include `firstname`, `lastname`, and `email`.
-`email` is optional
+`phone` is optional

+`email` should be unique to somewhat protect the same user signing multiple times for the same raffle.

 Example body: